bio-tools/biotoolsDocs/curators_guide.rst

 *e.g.* **"SignalP"**

-.. note:: The name has a 100 character limit and may only contain uppercase and lowercase letters, decimal digits, period, comma, dash, colon, plus symbol, semicolon and parentheses

 - use the name that is commonly used to refer to the software
 - preserve the canonical capitalisation, if any *e.g.* ``ExPASy``
 - use the short form (*e.g.* acronym) of the name, if available *e.g.* use ``ExPASy`` **not** ``ExPASy Bioinformatics Resource Portal``